 - Newsletters discussing reporting information.

-Questions concerning HMDA software, data receipt confirmations, data edits, and other issues related to submission of HMDA data can be sent to FRB by e-mail at firstname.lastname@example.org.
-Given the increased volume of inquiries between January and May, FRB advises its response time could exceed two business days.
+Questions concerning HMDA software, data receipt confirmations, data edits, and other issues related to submission of HMDA data can be sent to the Federal Reserve Board by email at firstname.lastname@example.org.
+Given the increased volume of inquiries between January and May, the Federal Reserve advises its response time could exceed two business days.

-If you have questions, please contact NCUA’s Office of Consumer Protection at (703) 518-1140 or at ComplianceMail@ncua.gov, or contact your regional office or state supervisory authority.
+If you have questions, please contact NCUA’s Office of Consumer Financial Protection and Access at (703) 518-1140 or at ComplianceMail@ncua.gov, or contact your regional office or state supervisory authority.

-1 Examples of events causing a credit union previously required to submit HMDA data to become exempt include relocation outside a metropolitan area or a decrease in total assets below the minimum threshold.
+1 Examples of events causing a credit union previously required to submit HMDA data to become exempt include a decrease in total assets below the minimum threshold, relocation outside a metropolitan area, or certain loan activity not meeting the minimum thresholds.